samarthdd/GW-proxy/OVAs-creation/TrueNas-OVA.md

 7. Enter `n` for "Configure IPv6?"
 8. Enter `n` for "Configure failover settings?".
 After this you will redirected to Figure 3.

-    Note : if you get "Configure ntergace for DHCP?"
+    Note : if you get "Configure network for DHCP?"
 Enter `y`

    ![image](https://user-images.githubusercontent.com/64204445/101627046-c78c1b80-3a43-11eb-8d86-1a07a017f9cb.png)
         Figure 4 : Sequence of commands to set IPv4